ergolyam/winebox/readme.md

 - `create` : Create a new Wine prefix.
 - `exec`   : Execute a command in an existing Wine prefix.
-- `run`    : Run a previously detected application in a prefix.
 - `rm`     : Remove an existing Wine prefix.
 - `list`   : List all existing Wine prefixes.